Vivobarefoot Primus Lite Review Facts

 Thanks to the highly advanced PRO5 material used for the construction of these shoes’ outsole, enough traction is present in the Vivobarefoot Primus Lite to facilitate running on hard and flat surfaces.
 This is made even easier with the lightweight and tight-fitting upper, helping to reduce the total weight and maintain a level of stability that improves energy efficiency with each stride.
 While the traction present in these shoes isn’t good enough to run on a trail or on an incline, it should be just fine for casual running or road running.

 These shoes are extraordinarily flexible.
 No obstructive cushioning in the midsole or the insole is present, allowing a significant amount of give while running in the Primus Lite.
-This is a positive for minimalist runners who like to feel the ground under their feet and respond to it as if they were running barefooted.
+This is a positive thing for minimalist runners who like to feel the ground under their feet and respond to it as if they were running barefooted.
 However, for individuals with plantar fasciitis or other painful foot conditions, the lack of rigidity may fail to provide an adequate amount of stability to handle the pain associated with their condition.

 Considering how snugly these shoes fit on your feet, you should expect a high level of stability on the top side.
 On the bottom, stability is achieved by giving you a clear connection to the ground you are running on, thanks to the very minimal midsole and outsole cushioning.
 Essentially, if you are wearing these shoes correctly, it should feel as stable as you would feel if you were simply running barefooted.
 This means that if you require additional support to maintain a stable stride while running, these shoes will not offer that to you and you should consider a different product.